-I have never poached salmon before, I always thought I wouldn’t like it..
+I have never poached salmon before but for this recipe, Salmon, Corn, Tomato & Arugula Salad I had to try!
 I like my salmon many ways… broiled, pan-seared, BBQ etc. When I saw this recipe for a one-pot dinner where the salmon was poached, I had to try it!

 The recipe is from epicurious, Summer Corn, Tomato,and Salmon Salad with Za;atar dressing